SrjKshwh/DAE6Months/docs/resume.md

 ---

 ## 📝 Professional Summary
 Dynamic IT professional with 2+ years of experience in web design, development, freelancing, and teaching across India and the USA.
 Certified Salesforce Platform Developer-1 and Administrator, proficient in multiple programming languages, web technologies, and databases.
 Currently advancing expertise in cybersecurity through a 6-Month Tech Career Readiness Program, including a GRC project.
-Seeking a challenging, stable, remote-friendly role.
+Seeking a challenging, and stable role.

 ---